Last Updated: Friday 1st May 2020

 • Our British and Irish Comic Shop Map is here

 If you have a pull list, subscription box, or items on hold at your local comic shop call, message your store owner.
 Arrange to get your stuff to keep income flowing for shops.
 Stores need the money right now and you’re going to need books to read.

 US comics are no longer being distributed in the UK.
-Titles planned to be on sale in the UK on Wednesday 25th March 2020 will not be distributed here, but they will in the United States.
-Diamond ceases distribution of new comics in the US on 4th April.
-Please read the announcement about ComicHub‘s plan to give readers access to digital books, with print copies to follow, above
+Titles planned to be on sale in the UK on Wednesday 25th March 2020 were not distributed here, but they will in the United States.

 Entirely separate to our work here, Marvel Comics writer Leah Williams has assembled data about comic shops offering Coronavirus Pandemic-related services.
 It’s live here on the Comics Industry Collective web site and includes UK shops.

 Use the map to check out all the comic shops that you can help right now.
 You can even search our entire directory of comic shops by location or service offer.

 Read our news story, published 18th March, about how kerb side deliveries now impacted by lockdowns.
 Comic shop owners were being asked what ways they are changing things up (like doing kerbside pickups, shipping, that kind of thing) or any other ways people can support their shop online or by phone.

 Monday 20th April 2020: Diamond Distributors announced it had ceased distribution of new comics in the US on 4th April, but plans to resume distribution in May.

 • The Comic Book League Defense Fund has posted an article on “Remote Retailing: Sales Strategies for Stores Affected by a Shutdown” by Siena Fallon.
 They discussed these strategies and more during their Remote Retailing webinar which took place on Friday 27th March 2020